Altinity/clickhouse-zookeeper-recovery/readme.md

    sudo ./toolset.sh recover_non_replicated | tee recover_non_replicated_$(date +%Y%m%d_%H%M%S).log
    ```

    That will recover the schema and data from the backup created on p.
 3. Replicated table will be recovered w/o replication with another name (with `.recovered_non_repl.` prefix).
-Merges will be stopped, and we skip Kafka tables to avoid stating of consuming.
+Merges will be stopped, and we skip Kafka tables to avoid starting of consuming.

 9) At that point, you can review the state of your data on different replicas.